danickdemers/neuralnet-classifier-from-scratch/README.md

 - Sklearn

 ## Files
 - **metrics**: Manual implementation of confusion matrix.
-Also printings important metrics such as accuracy, precision, repel and f1 score.
+Prints important metrics such as accuracy, precision, repel and f1 score.
 - **main**: Execution file.
 Execute it with your python env.
 - **single_hlayer_nn**: One hidden layer neural network.
 3 layers: one for input, one hidden and one for output.
 - **multi_hlayer_nn**: Multiple hidden layer neural network.
 All the hidden layers are the same size.